Contact Hero

 How much funding is a grantee awarded?

-Each EmpowHer applicant can request up to $25,000; Her Village applicants can request up to $30,000.
-Grant amounts are based on demonstrated need, financial positions, and potential impact
+Each EmpowHer applicant can request up to $25,000; Her Village grantee partners are awarded up to $100,000.
+In both cases, grant amounts are determined by demonstrated need, financial position, scope of work, and potential impact.

 What is the deadline for applications?